 Yes, absolutely.
 We fully understand that lead generation is a common facet of many of our client’s content campaigns, and we allow you to embed your CRM form within any part of the site.
 Given that Longitude’s terms and conditions prohibit us from processing any personal information, we ask that you create a lead generation capture form (or gate) within your CRM system, which we can then embed anywhere within the interactive story.
 Under this approach, any personal data inputted into the form is directly captured within your CRM system, without any need for Longitude to see or process that data.
 See more info on the specifics of that here, and more general insights into the pros and cons of various gating options here.

-Yes, we can embed your Google Analytics tracking code directly into the interactive story, ensuring that you have direct and full visibility into site traffic and analytics.
+Yes, we can embed your Google Analytics tracking code (UA-xxxxxxxx-x) directly into the interactive story, ensuring that you have direct and full visibility into site traffic and analytics.

 Can you create or embed animated/interactive charts within an interactive story?
+Can we embed our own animation/interactive item within the story?

 Once interactive charts are embedded into an interactive story, are we still able to embed them into our own website as well?
+For how long?

 Yes, we can send you an embed code to use directly on your website.
 This is also applicable for our Infogram key finding decks, which can also be embedded on any third party website.
+By default, we commit to ensuring that these are available for at least 24 months.
+In reality, we will not deactivate these after this time, but will no longer guarantee further availability after that point.

 Can we create translated versions of an interactive story?